tcp-acceleration-service/tas/README.md

 ### Building Images from QEMU

-You can download cloud images from the Ubuntu website.
-Here we get the cloud image for Ubuntu 20.04:
+You can find cloud images from the Ubuntu website.
+In this example we get the cloud image for Ubuntu 20.04:
 ```
 wget https://cloud-images.ubuntu.com/releases/focal/release/ubuntu-20.04-server-cloudimg-amd64.img
 ```

-You now need to resize the image with the following command
+Resize the image to give you more disk space with the following command
 ```
 qemu-img resize ubuntu-20.04-server-cloudimg-amd64.img +15G
 ```

-After you have downloaded an image, you need to set it up by creating a user-data and metadata file to create a user and configure your image.
-Sample .yaml files that create a user named `tas` with password `tas` can be found in the images directory.
-Afterwards create a seed.img that is used to set-up your image.
+After downloading an image, set it up by writing a user-data and metadata that creates a user and configures your image.
+Sample .yaml files that create a user named `tas` with password tas` can be found in the images directory.
+Afterwards use `cloud-localds` to create a seed.img that sets up the initial config for your base image.

 ```
 cloud-localds seed.img user-data.yaml metadata.yaml